WindowsAppCommunity/UWP-Companion/README.md

 | <font size="+1">[Legere](https://www.microsoft.com/en-us/p/legere-for-reddit/9phjrvcskvjz)</font> | <font size="+0.7">[Reddplanet](https://www.microsoft.com/en-us/p/reddplanet/9nblggh4s44m)</font> | <font size="+1">[myTube](https://www.microsoft.com/en-us/p/mytube/9wzdncrcwf3l)</font> | <font size="+1">[Mixplay](https://www.microsoft.com/en-us/p/mixplay-for-mixer/9pn94d9bdfzm)</font> | <font size="+1">[Quarrel](https://www.microsoft.com/en-us/p/quarrel/9nbrwj777c8r)</a> | <font size="+1">[Spotimo](https://www.microsoft.com/en-us/p/spotimo-beta/9p75w183m6qr)</font> | <font size="+1">[Xpo Music](https://www.microsoft.com/en-us/p/xpotify-a-modern-spotify-experience-for-windows-10/9n1n68mc7fxr)</font> |
 |  |  |  |  |  |  |  |

+## Installing

+### Chrome, Opera, Edge & other Chromium browsers
+The extension can be sideloaded, get it from the releases page.

+The UWP Companion was removed from the Chrome Web Store due to [this section](https://developer.chrome.com/webstore/program_policies#spam) of their terms of service classifying the extension as "spam".
+It is not possible to get it relisted

+### Edge
+The extension is awaiting approval from Microsoft.
+Sideloading is possible, but will need a manifest change and will not stay enabled if sideloaded.

+### Firefox
+The UWP Companion is not yet compatible with Firefox, as it has a few more bugs to work out.

+In the meantime, you can always sideload the

 ## Looking to contribute?

 The UWP Companion is always looking to support new apps!
 The codebase is ***extremely*** modular and designed to be as easy to work with as possible, even if you're a brand new developer.